Imageomics/phylo-diffusion/README.md

 ```

 ### Acknowledgments
-The code base is borrowed from the original implementation of Latent Diffusion Models [1] available at [https://github.com/CompVis/latent-diffusion](https://github.com/CompVis/latent-diffusion).
-Also consider citing LDM.
+The code base is borrowed from the original implementation of Latent Diffusion Models [1] available at [LDM code](https://github.com/CompVis/latent-diffusion).
+Please consider citing LDM as well.

 ### References